 What exactly is social design?
-And how is it applied?
-In this article we explore the power of social design.
+And why is it awesome?
+In this article, we explore the power of social design.
 Everything you always wanted to know about designers, platforms and developments from Eindhoven.

 In short: social designers set social change in motion.
 Whether it's about major societal issues or how a child experiences a visit to the hospital.
 In doing so, they work closely with the people who are ultimately affected and often bring about a whole new conversation with unexpected interventions.
 Social designers work on projects related to loneliness, neighborhood degradation and debt problems, but also in healthcare and business.